 The application is to be addressed to:

-Ms Bernie Taylor - Graduate Nurse Co-ordinator
+Mr Bruce Rentsch - Graduate Nurse Co-ordinator

 GNP open day

 Each year we have an information afternoon.
 On this day we undertake a tour of the hospital, provide an overview of the program, answer questions and provide afternoon tea.
-It is a great opportunity for the prospective graduate to have a look around, ask questions and meet some preceptors, nursing executive and past and present grads.
+It is a great opportunity for the prospective graduate nurse to have a look around, ask questions and meet some preceptors, nursing executive and past and present graduate nurses.
 The date, time and location are on the computer match information page or you can contact us directly.
 You need to register for this day.